fedexu/love-article/README.md

 //TODO description or list of the tool included in the project

+## Security

+Advanced security is out of the scope for this POC (proof-of-concept) project.
+We use a simply JWT authentication implemented with filters on spring security level.
+To see more of security topic with spring cloud try to see <a target="_blank" rel="noopener noreferrer" href="http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html#_security">here</a>.

 ## Local environment run

 This project use 9 Spring Boot application, 4 Database instances and RabbitMq.